 Stagecoach Ad - A Drawing from the Tombstone Daily Epitaph - Sunday, February 28, 1886

-Stagecoaches were the prime means of transportation in the old west.
-These coaches were 4-wheeled vehicles.
-They were designed to be used for many purposes.
-The coaches of the frontier and the Wild West of American history are quite an interest and a tradition.
+The stagecoaches of the frontier and the Wild West of American history are quite an interest and a tradition.
 Yet the origins were actually in the "Old World" - in England.

 Stagecoaches were first mentioned as early as the 1200s.
 And the first regular Stagecoach Route in Great Britain is documented in the early 1600s.1 As soon as multiple settlements were established in the "New World" - transportation of people and goods between them were needed.
 Stagecoaches were the vehicle recognized for their practical utility.